ubports/docs.ubports.com/porting/building-halium-boot.rst

 Building halium-boot
 =====================

-Halium-boot is a new proposed boot image in the Halium project, replacing hybris-boot.
-We will be building and using it for Ubuntu Touch.
+Halium-boot is a boot image in the Halium project, replacing hybris-boot and intended for booting Ubuntu Touch.

 Fix mounts
 ----------